Basicprogrammer10/connorcode-writing/programming/creating-a-calculator.md

 They can be used like this `5 + sin(pi)`.
 I then proceeded to go a bit crazy and added ~60 functions including trig functions, logic, conditions, and other math stuff.

+It was surprising to see how close it now is to a real programming language, it just needs other datatypes and loops.
+Maybe that will be one of my next projects.

 ## Conclusion

 It may or may not have been four months since the last post.
-I've been busy and haven't _completed_ anything cool, there is a lot of stuff in the works so you can _look forward to that_.
+I've been busy and haven't _really completed_ anything cool, there is a lot of stuff in the works so you can _look forward to that_.
+I hope you enjoyed this post, and I hope you maybe learned something new.

+\- Connor <3

 <!-- LINKS -->